SayamKhatri/Prompt-Budd/mcp-server/README.md

 ## Clients that don’t support remote MCPs

-Use **mcp-remote** as a lightweight bridge to connect stdio-only clients to your remote server.
+Use **mcp-remote** as a lightweight bridge to connect stdio-only clients to our remote server.

 ```json
 {